-There are many beautiful waterfalls around Meghalaya which are definitely worth seeing.
+There are many beautiful waterfalls around Meghalaya that are definitely worth seeing.
 Nohkalikai Falls is one of them.

-Nohkkalikai is the 4th highest waterfall in the world and the tallest plunge waterfalls in India.
+Nohkkalikai is the 4th highest waterfall in the world and the tallest plunge waterfall in India.
 It falls from a height of 1,100 ft and is in its best form during the monsoons.

 Nohkkalikai is just 5 km’s away from Cherrapunjee.
 You can either enjoy the view from the top or add some adventure to your trip and take the stairs, that lead to the base of the fall.

-Here you will also get to see the Double Decker Root Bridge that is another great tourist attraction.
+Here you will also get to see the Double Decker Root Bridge which is another great tourist attraction.